 Remington 870 for Practical Shooting (IPSC, 3-Gun) – Modifications to Improve Reliabliliy, Feeding, Extraction and Ejection

-As you know, I have a new Remington 870 Combo and fired about 11000 rounds through it during this year.
+As you know, I have a new Remington 870 Combo and fired about 11000 (update: more than 46000 on three shotguns already) rounds through it during this year.
 I use it for practical shooting (IPSC) which means that I need extremely reliable and fast shotgun.
 Each tenth of a second means a lot!